 By: Marilyn L. Davis

-Many writers experience burnout because they haven’t learned to pace themselves, or they make everything a priority that only they can fix.
-Or they wear the masks and resent having to please so many people.
+Many writers experience burnout because they haven’t learned to pace themselves or they make everything a few resources for creative efforts.

 How can we learn to pace ourselves and still get things done?

 I’m a writer and editor-in-chief at FromAddict2Advocate and Two Drops of Ink.
 I’m a recovery coach and a Certified Addiction Recovery Empowerment Specialist conducting recovery support groups for HIV-positive people.
-I’m also program director at a men’s facility with 55 residents and conduct three types of groups for them.
-I’m also the family point of contact.
+As the Program Director at a men’s recovery house, I’m responsible for counseling, point of contact for families, and reporting on 55 men.

 My decision to close the house felt freeing, but then I got called out of retirement, and did my usual – full steam ahead.
 I have always been a hard-worker and view each challenge accordingly.

-Don’t get me wrong, I love creating posts for both blogs.
-I value helping people turn their lives around.
-I genuinely like the creative aspects of finding ways to present recovery information that is new, exciting, and relevant for whichever population I am working with at the time.
+Don’t get me wrong; I love creating posts for both blogs.
+It’s a privilege to watch people turn their lives around.
+I genuinely like the aspects of finding ways to present recovery information that is new, exciting, and relevant for whichever population I am working with at the time.

 But, 100% effort into all of these tasks takes a toll.